kaorahi/lizgoban/README.md

 ### Common features

-* Colored suggestions / Variation by mouse hover
+* Colored suggestions / Variation by mouse hover like [Lizzie](https://github.com/featurecat/lizzie)
 * Plots of winrate and estimated score
 * Subboard that always shows the principal variation
-* Blunder marks on stones
+* Blunder marks on stones and quick review of them by mouse click like [KaTrain](https://github.com/sanderland/katrain/)
 * Auto-replay / Auto-analysis
 * Quick switching of multiple engines
 * Open URL (by drag & drop or clipboard)